 Mall of America has two on-site hotels, the JW Marriott and Radisson Blu.
 Both hotels feature full-service restaurants and bars, fitness centers, pools and meeting space, as well as direct access to the mall.
 Several other hotels in the area offer shuttle service to the mall, including the Great Wolf Lodge with a water park, arcade, bowling alley and interactive games.

 Culinary on North, an upscale food court on level three, features a dozen fast-casual restaurants with food served on actual plates with silverware.
-Diners can dig into gourmet grilled cheese at Melt Shop, Indian-style burritos at Hot Indian Foods and burgers and milkshakes at Shake Shack.
+Diners can dig into Italian-style street food at Piada, burgers and milkshakes at Shake Shack and a brand new taco concept from the Hot Indian crew (Bussin' Birria).

 MOA's new transit center makes it easier than ever to get to the mall via light rail, bus or bike.
 Valet parking, formerly available at Nordstrom and the Radisson Blu, now includes the option for shoppers to drop their car off on one side of the building and pick it up on another.
 Park Assist shows shoppers where there are open parking spots.